GordonZhang2024/log.cc/README.md

 Log.cc is very easy to use.

-You only need  to copy `src/log.cc` and `src/log.h` to your own source directory.
+To use log.cc, you only need to copy `src/log.cc` and `src/log.h` to your own source directory.

 ### Example